 HONG KONG (Reuters) - Hong Kong is losing its appeal as a convention destination as crowded hotels triple room rates during big events.

-“The rates are crazy,” said Rungrawi Prompa Hanapakdee, company secretary at Pak Import Export Co, a jewellery maker from Thailand, which had six workers stay at friends’ homes during the Hong Kong International Jewellery Manufacturers show.
+“The rates are crazy,” said Rungrawi Prompa Hanapakdee, company secretary at Pak Import Export Co, a jewelry maker from Thailand, which had six workers stay at friends’ homes during the Hong Kong International Jewellery Manufacturers show.
 “It cannot be increased like this every time we come here.”

 A shortage of hotels helped push up room rates nearly 12 percent in the first nine months of this year and some industry players expect Hong Kong will overtake Singapore as the world’s busiest hotel market in 2013.